DelectablyChic!

 Fashion and Style/ Webitor's Thoughts

-I don't profess to having a daily "uniform" a la Carolina Herrera or Mark Zuckerberg - as in I don't wear the exact same thing daily.
-However, I have a go-to "look" which changes depending … [Read More...]
+I don't profess to having a daily "uniform" a la Carolina Herrera or Mark Zuckerberg - as in I don't … [Read More...]

-DelectablyChic! will be more personal this year.
-Things have been changing for me - … [Read More...]

 Latest Instagram Photos